robert-altmiller/dbricks_llms/README.md

 ## Navigate to the following folder: <br>

 - databricks_llm folder --> run folder --> summarization-(t5-11b) folder --> main.py file <br>
-- Attach the notebook to any existing cluster, and run the first two cells.
-After the GPU cluster is created switch to it and continue execution in the main.py notebook. <br><br>
+- Attach the notebook to any existing cluster, and run the first two cells to create and start a gpu cluster. <br><br>

 ![switch_cluster0.png](/readme_images/switch_cluster0.png)

+- After the GPU cluster is created switch to it and continue execution in the main.py notebook. <br><br>

 ![switch_cluster1.png](/readme_images/switch_cluster1.png)
 ![switch_cluster2.png](/readme_images/switch_cluster2.png)